Surgeon Reviews, Ratings and Patient Testimonials

 Our specialist surgeons feel extremely honoured and privileged when their patients thank them with cards, gifts, letters and positive online reviews, but due to government regulations, they are NOT permitted to share them on this website nor Facebook.

-Our practice aims to provide a great patient experience and benefits from many word of mouth referrals.
+Our practice aims to provide a great patient experience and benefits from many words of mouth referrals.
 We are very fortunate to have kind patients who talk positively to others about their results and experience with us.

 A Warning About Online Reviews